IvaanTorres/real-time-chat-app/README.md

 - Socket.IO
 - Docker environments
 - CI/CD with Docker and GitHub Actions
-- Continuous Deployment to Heroku
+- Continuous Deployment to Netlify
 - ENV config
 - Use of ESlint and Husky (Git hooks)